 Ever hear of the story Kravens Last Hunt?
 It is a classic Spider-Man story, spanning across six issues.
 It is considered to be one of the best Spider-Man stories ever written.
-The series of comics consisted of issues of Web of Spider-Man, Amazing Spider-Man, and Spectacular Spider-Man.
+The series of comics consisted of issues of Web of Spider-Man, Amazing Spider-Man, and Spectacular Spider-Man (Affiliate Link).
 Thanks for the inconvenience, Marvel.

 Kraven’s Last Hunt is the story where Kraven defeats Spider-Man.
 He shoots him and buries his body in the ground.
 Then he dresses up like Spider-Man, and pretends to be him.
 Why, you ask?
 Because he sees it as being the ultimate revenge.
 Like kicking a guy’s butt, then taking his girlfriend.
 You would do it just to prove that you won.

 Needless to say, Kraven does not really kill Spider-Man.
 He was just tranquilized or something… for two weeks.
 And buried, with no air.
 Yep, makes sense to me!
 Do you want to know what else made sense?
 Spider-Man forces his way out of his grave and goes home immediately to make love to his wife.
 On the next page, it shows how Spider-Man is so weak that he can barely even talk.
 I guess he just lied there and let his wife do all the work.